mradocy/Showcase-Prep-Info/README.md

 # Showcase Prep Info

-List of things to do to prepare for a game showcase.
+Checklist when preparing for a game showcase.

+## Things to bring:

 * Game
   * Restricted demo build.